mittwald/clapper/README.md

 the `pkg/clapper`-Path has been removed.

-Expectations could be assured from the [argument-parser](./pkg/clapper/arg_parser_test.go)- and [interpreter](./pkg/clapper/clapper_test.go) tests which are hopefully exhautive enough.
+Expectations could be assured from the [argument-parser](./pkg/clapper/arg_parser_test.go)- and [interpreter](./pkg/clapper/clapper_test.go) tests which are hopefully exhaustive enough.

 If you find a bug feel free to add a test and file a PR.